-Eight weeks before election day, on Tuesday, September 8, 2020, we launched Chutzpah 2020, an ambitious, non-partisan get-out-the-vote effort targeted at climate- concerned voters in six key states: Arizona, Florida, Michigan, Minnesota, North Carolina and Pennsylvania.
+Eight weeks before election day, on Tuesday, September 8, 2020, Dayenu, a new organization dedicated to mobilizing the Jewish community to take bold action to address the climate crisis, launched Chutzpah 2020, an ambitious, non-partisan get-out-the-vote effort targeted at climate- concerned voters in six key states: Arizona, Florida, Michigan, Minnesota, North Carolina and Pennsylvania.

 CLIMATE MOTIVATES JEWISH VOTERS